waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Task Timestamps
 - Suicune Hunt (Route 42): Started Turn 17642.
 - Mt.
 Mortar B1F Exploration: Started Turn 17881.
-- Plan: Surf East and North in MountMortarB1F to find an exit or path to the northern corridor of Route 42. account for movement redirection if encountered on water.
+- Plan: Surf East and North in MountMortarB1F to find an exit or path to the northern corridor of Route 42.
+Account for movement redirection if encountered on water.
 - Observation: Pokedex 'AREA' for Suicune shows 'SUICUNE'S NEST' with multiple blinking dots across Johto (Burned Tower, Cianwood, Route 42, Route 36, Tin Tower).
-This confirms the standard Crystal scripted sequence is active and Suicune is currently expected on Route 42.
 - Observed strange movement redirection in MountMortarB1F:
   - Action 'Up' at (20, 28) moved player 'Right' to (21, 28).
   - Action 'Right' at (21, 27) moved player 'Down' to (21, 28).
   - Action 'Up' at (21, 28) successfully moved player 'Up' to (21, 27).
   - Hypothesis: FLOOR_UP_WALL tiles or specific boundaries in this area may redirect movement.
-Testing 'Up' at (21, 28) to reach item at (21, 26).